Rafael1s/Deep-Reinforcement-Learning-Algorithms/CarRacing-From-Pixels-PPO/README.md

 ### Credit

-Most of the code is based on the Udacity code for PPO, and the github code of Xiaoteng Ma.
+Most of the code is based on the Udacity code for PPO, and the github code of Xiaoteng Ma (https://github.com/xtma/pytorch_car_caring).